mojaloop/contrib-fido2-flutter-lib/README.md

 ### How does FIDO2 verify a user's identity?
 (Brief overview)

-The whole FIDO2 process of authenticating a user is based on public key cryptography.
-When the user is in the registration phase, the Fido2 client generates a key pair (1 public key and 1 private key) under the hood.
+The FIDO2 Authentication process is based on public key cryptography.
+When the user is in the registration phase, the client generates an asymmetric keypair (1 public key and 1 private key).
 The private key pair is stored somewhere secure on device while the public key pair is sent to the server and is associated to a particular user.

 The next time that the server wants to authenticate a user, they send a challenge - usually a randomly generated string with a fixed, predetermined length.
-The FIDO2 client uses the private key it previously stored to sign this string.
-From this process, a signature is produced.
+The FIDO2 client uses the private key it previously stored to sign this string, producing a signature.
 Using the previously registered public key, the server can check whether or not the signature produced was a result of using the associated private key to sign the particular challenge.
 The identity of the user is assumed from their ownership of the private key.

-For more information, refer to these [external resources](#see-also)
+Read more about FIDO [here]](#see-also)

 ## API
 ### `initiateRegistration`

-Inputs:
+#### Arguments:

 | variable        | type   | description                                                                  |
 |-----------------|--------|------------------------------------------------------------------------------|